 Go to the emergency room or call the local emergency number (such as 911) if you suspect botulism.

-NEVER give honey or corn syrup to infants younger than 1 year old -- not even just a little taste on a pacifier.
+NEVER give honey or corn syrup to infants younger than 1 year old.
+Never give even just a little taste on a pacifier.